shelleg/ansible-role-cratedb/README.md

 Testing this Role
 -----------------

+travis-ci should be active using ansible-test-shim with docker see the `.travis.yml` at the root of this directory + the `tests` directory.

-Until we have something more flexible like travis integration use the `Vagrantfile` + `servers.yml` under the `test` folder:
+In addition for more complex testing you can use the `Vagrantfile` + `servers.yml` under the `test` folder:

 The `servers.yml` alongside `Vagrantfile` allows to control